Environmental Studies

 Julio C. de Paula.
 Professor of chemistry.
 Physical Chemistry, Biophysical Chemistry, Nanotechnology.
 PhD 1987 Yale University.
 BA 1982 Rutgers University.

 Bob Mandel.
-Professor of international affairs and department chair.
+Marc Messina professor of international affairs.
 Conflict and security, global resource issues, transnational studies, psychological aspects of international affairs, research methods, international relations theory.
 PhD 1976, MPhil 1975, MA 1974 Yale University.
 AB 1972 Brown University.

 Margaret Rowan Metz.
-Associate professor of biology.
+Professor of biology.
 Plant Community Ecology, Tropical Ecology, Disease Ecology.
-PhD 2007 University of California at Davis.
+PhD 2007 University of California at Berkeley.
 AB 1998 Princeton University.

 Susanna Morrill.
 Associate professor of religious studies.
 Religion in America.
 PhD 2002, MA 1993 University of Chicago.
 BA 1989 Bryn Mawr College.